 Every great chef knows that when you want to make delicious meals, your food is only as good as your cookware.
 There’s nothing worse than trying to create a delicious dish only to pluck out burnt bits of food because the pan had hot spots.

-When you make the decision to upgrade your kitchen to an induction cooktop, you’ll need to make sure the cookware you have is induction compatible.
-While there are many types of cookware that are good for induction cooking, there are a few materials that aren’t suitable.
+When you make the decision to upgrade your kitchen with an induction cooktop or add a portable induction cooktop for convenience, you’ll need to make sure the cookware you have is induction compatible.
+There are a few materials that aren’t suitable.

 If you don’t want to purchase a whole new set of cookware, you can purchase an induction cookware converter disk instead.
-This disk will allow you to cook with your cooktop without having to purchase an entire cookware set right away.
+The disk allows you to use an induction cooktop without having to purchase an entire cookware set right away.

-However if you don’t want to worry about accumulating more clutter in your kitchen (because you’ll need one of these converter disks for each size pan you have), you can check out our reviews to see 5 examples of some of the best induction cookware that’s currently on the market.
+However if you don’t want to worry about accumulating more clutter in your kitchen (because you’ll need one of these converter disks for each size pan you have), you can check out our reviews to see some of the best induction cookware sets on the market.
 We’ve recommended the best cookware in a range of prices to suit different budgets.

-We also provide a list of key features that you should look for when shopping for induction cookware.
+We also provide a list of key features to look for when shopping for induction cookware.
 If you’re still unsure, or a little confused after going through these, we’ll give you our top 2 recommendations.

-Our goal is to provide you with all the information you need to make an informed purchase, so you find the set that best meets your needs.
+You’ll have the information to make an informed purchase and find the set that best meets your needs and budget.